Use this tool to create a simple or multiple linear regression model for explanation or prediction. Available in Excel using the XLSTAT software.

 - PC: Amemiya’s Prediction Criterion.
 This criterion, proposed by Amemiya (1980) is used, like the adjusted R² to take account of the parsimony of the model.

-- Type I SS table: It is used to visualize the influence that progressively adding explanatory variables has on the fitting of the model, as regards the sum of the squares of the errors (SSE), the mean of the squares of the errors (MSE), Fisher's F, or the probability associated with Fisher's F. The lower the probability, the larger the contribution of the variable to the model, all the other variables already being in the model.
+- Type I SS table: it is used to visualize the influence that progressively adding explanatory variables has on the fitting of the model, as regards the sum of the squares of the errors (SSE), the mean of the squares of the errors (MSE), Fisher's F, or the probability associated with Fisher's F. The lower the probability, the larger the contribution of the variable to the model, all the other variables already being in the model.
 The sums of squares in the Type I table always add up to the model SS.
 Note: the order in which the variables are selected in the model influences the values obtained.

-- Type III SS table: It is used to visualize the influence that removing an explanatory variable has on the fitting of the model, all other variables being retained, as regards the sum of the squares of the errors (SSE), the mean of the squares of the errors (MSE), Fisher's F, or the probability associated with Fisher's F. The lower the probability, the larger the contribution of the variable to the model, all the other variables already being in the model.
+- Type III SS table: it is used to visualize the influence that removing an explanatory variable has on the fitting of the model, all other variables being retained, as regards the sum of the squares of the errors (SSE), the mean of the squares of the errors (MSE), Fisher's F, or the probability associated with Fisher's F. The lower the probability, the larger the contribution of the variable to the model, all the other variables already being in the model.
 Note: unlike Type I SS, the order in which the variables are selected in the model has no influence on the values obtained.

-- Analysis of variance table: It is used to evaluate the explanatory power of the explanatory variables.
+- Analysis of variance table: it is used to evaluate the explanatory power of the explanatory variables.
 Where the constant of the model is not set to a given value, the explanatory power is evaluated by comparing the fit (as regards least squares) of the final model with the fit of the rudimentary model including only a constant equal to the mean of the dependent variable.
 Where the constant of the model is set, the comparison is made with respect to the model for which the dependent variable is equal to the constant which has been set.

-- The parameters of the model table: It displays the estimate of the parameters, the corresponding standard error, the Student’s t, the corresponding probability, as well as the confidence interval
+- The parameters of the model table: it displays the estimate of the parameters, the corresponding standard error, the Student’s t, the corresponding probability, as well as the confidence interval.

-- Model equation: The equation of the model is then displayed to make it easier to read or re-use the model.
+- Model equation: the equation of the model is then displayed to make it easier to read or re-use the model.

-- Standardized coefficients table: The table of standardized coefficients is used to compare the relative weights of the variables.
+- Standardized coefficients table: the table of standardized coefficients is used to compare the relative weights of the variables.
 The higher the absolute value of a coefficient, the more important the weight of the corresponding variable.
 When the confidence interval around standardized coefficients has value 0 (this can be easily seen on the chart of normalized coefficients), the weight of a variable in the model is not significant.

-- Predictions and residuals table: The predictions and residuals table shows, for each observation, its weight, the value of the qualitative explanatory variable, if there is only one, the observed value of the dependent variable, the model's prediction, the residuals, the confidence intervals together with the adjusted prediction if the corresponding options have been activated in the dialog box.
+- Predictions and residuals table: the predictions and residuals table indicates, for each observation, its weight, the value of the qualitative explanatory variable, if there is only one, the observed value of the dependent variable, the model's prediction, the residuals, the confidence intervals together with the adjusted prediction if the corresponding options have been activated in the dialog box.
 Two types of confidence interval are displayed: a confidence interval around the mean (corresponding to the case where the prediction would be made for an infinite number of observations with a set of given values for the explanatory variables) and an interval around the isolated prediction (corresponding to the case of an isolated prediction for the values given for the explanatory variables).
 The second interval is always greater than the first, the uncertainty being larger.
 If validation data have been selected, they are displayed at the end of the table.

-- The table of influence diagnostics displays for each observation, its weight, the corresponding residual, the standardized residual (divided by the RMSERMSE), the studentized residual, the deleted residual, the studentized deleted residual, thee leverage, the Mahalanobis distance, the Cook's D, the CovRatio, the DFFit, the standardized DFFit, the DFBetas (one per model coefficient) and the standardized DFBetas.
+- The table of influence diagnostics displays for each observation, its weight, the corresponding residual, the standardized residual (divided by the RMSERMSE), the studentized residual, the deleted residual, the studentized deleted residual, the leverage, the Mahalanobis distance, the Cook's D, the CovRatio, the DFFit, the standardized DFFit, the DFBetas (one per model coefficient) and the standardized DFBetas.